alemosie/zurich-osm-munging/README.md

 Filtered | 3146959 | `db.just_zurich.count()`
 Unfiltered | 6084959 | `db.all_zurich.count()`

 Despite culling around 3 million records, I don't do any checks for location other than "addr:city".
 In the future, I may consider using records' `lat` and `lon` keys to determine whether a document falls within what I consider to be the city boundaries.
+However, I anticipate that this approach would be computationally intensive, especially over 6 million records.

 ## Resources